Salmon Wellington

 Storage instructions

-To store: Slice the leftovers and let them cool completely to room temperature.
-Keep the slices in an airtight container in the refrigerator for 2 to 3 days.
+To store: Store the cooled leftovers in an airtight container in the refrigerator for 2-3 days.

-To freeze: Transfer the slices to an airtight container or freezer-safe bag and freeze for 2 to 3 months.
+To freeze: Transfer the slices to a freezer-safe bag and freeze for 2-3 months.
 Thaw them in the fridge overnight before reheating.

 Frequently asked questions

-Yes, this is a great make-ahead meal.
-The night before cooking, season the salmon fillet, make the cream cheese filling, and assemble it all in the puff pastry as instructed.
-Cover the Wellington in a tight layer of plastic wrap and keep it in the fridge until it’s time to bake the next day.
+Yes, to make it in advance, season the salmon, make the filling, and assemble it in the puff pastry as instructed.
+Cover it in a tight layer of plastic wrap and keep it in the fridge until it’s time to bake.

-How do I prevent salmon Wellington from getting soggy?
+How do I prevent it from getting soggy?

 salmon wellington recipe.